calimero-network/core/CONTRIBUTING.md

 ## Project Status

-The project is actively being developed.
+This project is actively being developed.

 You can check out the open Issues, monitor the development progress, and contribute.